webqit/webflo/README.md

 ###### The `workport` API

-This is an object with simple methods for working with *cross-thread* messages, UI and Push Notifications.
+This is an object with simple methods for working with *cross-thread* messages, UI Notifications, and Push Notifications.

 On both the client and worker side of your application, the `workport` object is accessible from route handlers as `this.runtime.workport`.